 Y. Signs Permitted in the HC District.
+[Ord.
+2350-19, 12/17/19]

 - 1. Any sign allowed without permit, pursuant to §535.G. - 2.
 One freestanding sign for each collector or arterial roadway that provides access to the building or complex, pursuant to §535.R. - 3.
-Freestanding signs shall be set back from all property lines a minimum distance of 15 feet.

-- 5. Façade signs for shopping centers shall conform to \$535.Q and the following requirements: - a.
+Freestanding signs shall be set back from all property lines a minimum distance of 15 feet. - 4.
+Façade signs shall conform to §535.Q and shall not exceed 100 square feet, whichever is less, excepting shopping centers. - 5.
+Façade signs for shopping centers shall conform to §535.Q and the following requirements: - a.
 Where a principal use occupying at least 750 square feet of segregated area has direct access from the outside, a façade sign conforming to §535.Q and not exceeding 80 square feet in area shall be permitted. - b.
-Where a principal use in a shopping center exceeds 20% of the total floor area or 50,000 gross square feet, the area of the façade sign may increase to not more than 300 square feet and shall conform to \$535.Q. - 6.
+Where a principal use in a shopping center exceeds 20% of the total floor area or 50,000 gross square feet, the area of the façade sign may increase to not more than 300 square feet and shall conform to §535.Q. - 6.
 One changeable copy sign pursuant to §535.N. - 7.
 Directional signs pursuant to §535.O. - 8.
 Directory signs pursuant to §535.P. - 9.
 One off-premise sign with a non-commercial message in lieu of a freestanding sign. - 10.
 Senior citizen residential uses shall be permitted signage in accordance with §535.V. - 11.
 New car and truck nationally franchised dealerships with at least 400 feet of contiguous street frontage shall be permitted one additional freestanding sign, pursuant to the size limitations of Table 5.18.
 The additional sign may be attached to the primary freestanding sign or located on a second support structure. - 12.
-Service stations shall also be permitted a changeable copy sign on each fuel dispensing pump not to exceed 3 square feet in area and on each freestanding sign not to exceed 18 square feet. - 13.
-Fast food restaurants with a drive-thru facility shall be permitted two menu signs.
-Any such sign shall not be legible from the public right-of-way.
-The sign shall not exceed 48 square feet in area and 6 feet in height.
+Service stations shall also be permitted a changeable copy sign on each fuel dispensing pump not to exceed 3 square feet in area and on each freestanding sign